Spiritual Q & A

 Given the above, ghosts can simply be a playback of atmospheric memories.
 Like watching a video, a recording, of a time past.
 No one is actually there live and interactive.

 In other respects though ghosts can be real visitations to a given place, for similar emotional reasons.
-Such visitations will be live and interactive, a true presence. [ How can anything like ghosts really exist ]
+Such visitations will be live and interactive, a true presence. [ How can ghosts really exist ]

 It needs to be said that some of us, when we die, do not move on into the light of spirit quite so willingly.
 If, for whatever reason, we have lived our life in ignorance, in fear, in the shadows, perhaps having power over others and/or turning our back on Love, we can become trapped, earthbound.
-We may then haunt the places we existed in or have an attraction towards now. [ How can anything like ghosts really exist ]
+We may then haunt the places we existed in or have an attraction towards now. [ How can ghosts really exist ]

 Such souls will be reluctant to receive help to move on, but move on eventually they will have to.
 Nothing can continue to exist without Love holding them from disappearing altogether.